 In honoring Kienzle, the Chamber of Commerce recognizes her efforts to expand the Art Center's impact in the community and her approach to programming, which reflects her commitment to diversity.
 Kienzle is no stranger to recognition for career excellence.
 In 2012, she received the Silicon Valley NextGen Emerging Leader award, and in 2014 she was selected to attend the National Arts Strategies Executive Leadership Program.

 Not only does Kienzle provide her vision for all aspects of the Palo Alto Art Center, she also provides leadership for the Palo Alto Art Center Foundation.
 At the Foundation, she helped raise $4.1 million in a capital campaign and guided the On the Road art installation program and classes while overseeing the Art Center’s building renovation.

 Palo Alto Police Agent Green is receiving the Kiwanis Angel Award for his positive impact on youth in the community.
-Agent Green spent the last three years working as the School Resource Officer for Palo Alto Unified School District, where he left such an impression on students that he was the first police officer ever voted by Paly’s student body to read their names at high school graduation.
+Agent Green spent the last three years working as the School Resource Officer for Palo Alto Unified School District, and left such an impression on students that he was the first police officer ever voted by Paly’s student body to read their names at high school graduation.
 He returned to patrolling the streets of Palo Alto in June as an Acting Sergeant, but Green continues his involvement in student issues serving as the program manager and lead facilitator for the Parent Project®- a 12 week course giving parents tools and resources to deal with their child’s youth issues.

 Green’s career in law enforcement began as an Air Force Police Officer in 1989.
 He joined the Palo Alto Police Department after a tour of duty for Operation Iraqi Freedom in 2003 and serving as a U.S. Capitol Police Officer during President George W. Bush’s administration.
 He holds a Master’s Degree in Criminal Justice Administration.